polygoncoin/OpenSwoole-Microservices/README.md

-# OpenSwoole based Microservices
+# OpenSwoole based Low code API generator

-This is a light & easy Openswoole based Microservices framework.
+This is a light & easy Openswoole based Low code API generator.
 It can be used to create APIs in a very short time once you are done with your database.

 ## Contents